AB-y1/News_Articles_Analysis/README.md

 # Project Goals:

-Website Popularity: Identify the most and least popular websites based on the mention of news articles. \n Geographical Focus: Determine the countries with the most news media and those most frequently written about.
+Website Popularity: Identify the most and least popular websites based on the mention of news articles. "\n" Geographical Focus: Determine the countries with the most news media and those most frequently written about.
 Keyword Extraction: Extract keywords from news articles and analyze their similarity to title keywords.
 Topic Modeling: using topic modeling techniques, Uncover latent themes and relationships between words.